nushankodikara/TecInpact/content/post/budget-online-radio-station-guide-2020.md

 ![Step 3](/uploads/20200711_10.png "Step 3")

-If you didn't listend to me and added Capital letters, well fix it now!
+If you didn't listened to me and added Capital letters, well fix it now!

 ![Step 3](/uploads/20200711_11.png "Step 3")